scanozcan/GLproxScape/README.md

 If you use GLproxScape in your work, please cite:

+> Ozcan SC, Yildirim B, Cagiral U, Sergi B, Gonen M, Acilan C.
-> Ozcan C., *et al.* **GLproxScape: spatial deconvolution of
+> **GLproxScape enables spatial reconstruction of chromatin
-> dCas9-APEX2 proximity proteomics into TF and chromatin-regulator
+> occupancy landscapes from genomic locus proximity proteomics.**
-> binding predictions.** 2026.
+> 2026.

 ## License